 2. The resurrection of the saints happened in 70 A.D.
-This was a spiritual resurrection and not a bodily resurrection.
+This was a spirit resurrection and not a bodily resurrection.
 There is no future bodily resurrection of the saints.

 3. The New Covenant began in 70 A.D.
 During the 40 years between the time of the resurrection of Jesus and the destruction of temple, the Old Testament was still in force.
 The New Testament did not began until 70 A.D.
 For this reason, most everything in the new testament was written for people who were still living under the Old Testament.
 The exhortations and teachings of the New Testament were for the people living before the destruction of the temple in 70 A.D.
 Therefore the teachings and exhortations of the New Testament fall on the deaf ears of those who have given themselves over to full preterism.

 4. The new heavens and new earth is the New Covenant and therefore we are living in the new heavens and new earth now because the old earth and old heavens passed away in 70 A.D.
-The full preterist believes that there is sin and death in the new heavens and new earth, others deny they have sin.
+Some full preterist believe that there is sin and death in the new heavens and new earth, others deny they have sin.

 6. All Bible prophecy has been completely fulfilled.

-Rather than interpreting the events of 70 A.D within the context of the whole counsel of scripture, the full preterist interprets the entre Bible through the lens of events of 70.A.D. – the destruction of Jerusalem and the temple in 70 A.D. is the Biblical hermeneutic by which they interpret all scripture.
+Rather than interpreting the events of 70 A.D within the context of the whole counsel of scripture, the full preterist interprets the entire Bible through the lens of events of 70.A.D.
+The destruction of Jerusalem, and the temple in 70 A.D. is the Biblical hermeneutic by which they interpret all scripture.

 Full Preterism is outright heresy, and a denial of the Christian faith.

 I once said to a full preterist, “The reason you reject the scriptures that speak of holy and godly living is because you have not been born of the Spirit.
 I have.”